Erik Andersen (child molester): Swedish cases uncovered

 In June 2009, Swedish police announced that they had identified two unsolved abuse cases which they believe could be tied to the Pocket Man.
 The assaults took place in the town of Varberg on the west coast in May 2004.
 The detained suspect has been charged with one of those assaults.
 The parents of the other boy have requested that their son not be included in the charges to spare him from further police questioning.

 Conviction

 Andersen was convicted on 14 June 2010 on most of the 74 charges, most related to the sexual abuse charges and six related to violations of the weapons regulations.
-He was sentenced to nine years containment; such sentences can be extended by five years at a time if deemed necessary, and can in principle become a life sentence.
+He was sentenced to nine years confinement; such sentences can be extended by five years at a time if deemed necessary, and can in principle become a life sentence.
 Andersen was acquitted on one of the two rape charges, although the court found that Andersen was still guilty of abuse in that incident.

 Andersen was also ordered to pay between NOK 20,000 and NOK 125,000 to each of his victims, in total NOK 2,525,000.
 He was also ordered to cover court costs totalling NOK 500,000.